nickcherry/angular-custom-select/README.md

 ## What is angular-custom-select?

 It's an AngularJS directive that builds easily styleable, functional dropdowns using `div`s, rather than the not-so-customizable `select` element.
 It supports `ng-model` and `ng-options`, as well as options to customize placeholder text, control disabled states, and specify the classes applied to the dropdown's elements.
-You can [check out a demo here](https://s3.amazonaws.com/angular-custom-select/example.html).
+You can <a href="https://s3.amazonaws.com/angular-custom-select/example.html" target="_blank">check out a demo here</a>.

 ## How can I get it?